-The college offers courses leading to a range of qualifications from National Certificate (NC) and National Qualification (NQ) through to degrees.
+The college offers courses leading to a range of qualifications from NC and NQ through to degrees.
 Vocational and professional qualifications are also available.

-There are over 400 courses to choose from in the following areas: Acting and Technical Theatre; Art, Design, Graphics and Animation; Beauty and Complementary Therapies; Business, Administration and Accounting; Childcare; Computing and Games; Construction and Building Services; Dance; Engineering; English for Speakers of Other Languages (ESOL) and Languages; Hairdressing; Health and Safety; Health and Social Care; Hospitality and Professional Cookery; Interior Architecture and Architectural Design; Make-Up Artistry; Media, TV and Radio; Motor Vehicle; Music and Music Business; Nursing; Photography; Science; Social Sciences; Sound Production and DJ’ing; Sport and Fitness; and Travel and Tourism.
+There are over 400 courses to choose from in the following areas: Acting and Technical Theatre; Art, Design, Graphics and Animation; Beauty and Complementary Therapies; Business, Administration and Accounting; Childcare; Computing and Games; Construction and Building Services; Dance; Engineering; English for Speakers of Other Languages (ESOL); Hairdressing; Health and Social Care; Hospitality and Professional Cookery; Interior Architecture; Make-Up Artistry; Media, TV and Radio; Motor Vehicle; Music and Music Business; Nursing; Photography; Science; Social Sciences; Sound Production and DJ’ing; Sport and Fitness; and Travel and Tourism.